gabeklein/expressive-mvc/README.md

 <h2 id="concept-events">Event Handling</h2>

-Aside watching for state change, what a subscriber really cares about is events. *Updates are just one source for an event.* When any property gains a new value, subscribers are simply notified and act accordingly.
+Besides state change, what a subscriber really cares about is events. *Updates are just one source for an event.* When any property gains a new value, subscribers are simply notified and act accordingly.

 > **Good to know:** <br/>
 > All changes to state occure in batches, called frames.
 Whenever state receives a new value, a zero-second timer starts.
-Anything to update before it the commit-phase is considered "reasonably syncronous" and also included.
-After events are then fired, and the controller resets for the next event.
+Anything to update before it the commit-phase is considered "reasonably syncronous" and included.
+After that, events are fired, and the controller resets for the next event.

 <br />